 - Corporal injury of a spouse/partner

-Both of these involve using violence or force on another person.
-Battery can be charged even if they were not hurt (and even if you barely touched them), while corporal injury requires that they were hurt by the attack.
+Both involve using violence or force on another person.
+Prosecutors can charge a person with battery even if they were not hurt (and even if you barely touched them), while corporal injury requires that they suffered injuries in the attack.

 What Are the Penalties of a Domestic Violence Charge in Los Angeles?

 It’s no secret that a domestic violence charge is a serious conviction.
-The penalties for your charge can be heavy, especially if you’re charged with a felony.
+The penalties for a conviction can be heavy, especially if the charge is a felony.
 The punishment for domestic violence in California can include:

 - For abuse of a partner: